Insuring and shipping a luxury watch: Complete guide 2026

 4. Published market prices: reference prices on major watch platforms for the same model and condition

-💡 Ad valorem advantage: dedicated parcel insurance accepts these alternative forms of evidence as proof of value.
-It does not require an original after-sales service invoice.
-This is a major advantage over carriers, who may refuse compensation altogether if the value is not "proven" according to their internal criteria.
+💡 Ad valorem benefit: A specialized parcel insurance provider accepts these alternative forms of proof as evidence of value.
+It does not require an original sales invoice.
+This is a major advantage over carriers, who may refuse compensation entirely if the value is not "proven" according to their internal criteria.

-Pre-owned watches account for around 60-70% of the online watch market.
-They are sometimes reconditioned (mechanical servicing, polishing, new strap) — which may affect their rating among buyers, but not necessarily their actual transaction price.
+Vintage (or pre-owned) watches account for about 60–70% of the online watch market.
+They are sometimes refurbished (mechanical service, polishing, new strap)—which can affect their appeal to buyers, but not necessarily their actual selling price.

-• Some carriers explicitly exclude "used items" from their coverage — check the terms and conditions before each shipment.
+• Some carriers explicitly exclude "used items" from their coverage: be sure to check the terms and conditions before each shipment

-• Ad valorem insurance covers the actual transaction value, not the "new" catalog value — declaration to be made at the secondhand market value.
+• Ad valorem insurance covers the actual transaction value, not the "new" list price: the declaration must be based on the used market value

-The 4 Criteria for Analyzing Ad Valorem Watchmaking
+The 4 Criteria for Analyzing Ad Valorem Valuation in the Watch Industry

 1